imhicihu/ISKM2017/Mac-Linux-Windows procedures.md

 ### Mac OSX
 * Verify that your Mozilla Firefox is updated.
-* Verify that your Adobe Flash PlayerÂ® is updated.
+* Verify that your Adobe Flash Player® is updated.
 * Run Mozilla Firefox.
 * Choose `Firefox` > `Tools` > `Add-ons`.
 * Select `Plugins`.